kenny-zetaris/Documentation/tutorial/Exercise1.rst

 Lightning enables you to directly create tables under it without having to go through a database/datasource.
 In here we will see how we create the same TPCH tables in Lightning and use lightning to query them.

 Familiarising Lightning & Lightning GUI
-  The only 100% supported GUI for lightnign is the Lightnign GUI.
-The lightnign GUI comes with 2 main views.
+  The only 100% supported GUI for lightning is the Lightnign GUI.
+The lightning GUI comes with 2 main views.

   	- Schema Store View
   	- Topological view
   We would be using Schema store view and the associated sql editor through out this tutorial.

 Creating and Registering Lightning tables
   To create tables under lightning , run the `load table scrpts <./files/exercise1/scripts/lightning/create-table.sql>`_ .
 Before you create the table also make sure that the data files are present.
 The platformVM by default ships the data files.
-Hence ou just need to execute the scripts in Lighning GUI.
+Hence you just need to execute the scripts in Lighning GUI.

 Query
   Refer the `query table scripts <./files/exercise1/scripts/lightning/create-table.sql>`_, which contains all the 22 TPCH queries equivalent to the Relational World.
-The user could go through each of those queries and see how they differe from a tradional MPP query (to the one that is used in FusionDB)
+The user could go through each of those queries and see how they difference from a tradional MPP query (to the one that is used in FusionDB)

      - Inter Hive ZMPP queries
-    Apart from directly querying the lightning tables , Using lightning you can also run queries that join the Fusion and Lightnign tables.
+    Apart from directly querying the lightning tables , Using lightning you can also run queries that join the Fusion and Lightning tables.
 Refer the samples at -

 Performance Parameters in VM
    The system resources allocated for lightning in the platform VM is bare minimium to run queries.
 Here the amount of RAM allocated for lightning is 4GB.